What are Blind and Visually Impaired Services?

 Texas Health and Human Services (HHS) works with people who are blind and visually impaired to help them reach their independence goals.

-- The Blind Children’s Vocational Discovery and Development Program provides information and works with each child and family to create a Family Service Plan tailored to the child's needs and circumstances.
+• The Blind Children’s Vocational Discovery and Development Program works with each child and family to create an individualized family service plan tailored to meet the child's needs.

 Call the Office of the Ombudsman at 877-787-8999, select a language and then select Option 3.
 You also can submit your request online.